John Wydareny

-John Wydareny (born February 15, 1941) is a former professional Canadian football player in the Canadian Football League.
+John Wydareny (born February 15, 1941) is a Canadian former professional football player in the Canadian Football League.
 Wydareny played defensive back for the Toronto Argonauts and the Edmonton Eskimos from 1963 to 1972.
 Wydareny was an All-Star in the 1969 and 1970 CFL seasons, and was Edmonton's nominee for Most Outstanding Canadian player in 1969.
 He played college football at the University of Western Ontario.